farokht-tech/farokht-privacy-policy/README.md

 We share data only as necessary to operate our services or comply with the law:

 - **Sellers and Brands:** To process orders and manage returns.
-- **Service Providers:** Payment gateways, logistics, and analytics partners.
+- **Service Providers:** Logistics, analytics, and hosting partners that help improve platform performance.
 - **Third-Party Tools:** We use SDKs (such as Google Firebase, Google Analytics, and push notification services) to improve app performance.
 These tools may collect limited technical data per their own privacy policies.
 - **Regulatory Authorities:** If legally required.
 - **Creators:** When you interact with their content, limited engagement data may be visible.